AIA, LEED AP BD+C

 “When I was fourteen, I knew that I wanted to be an architect.
 I loved drawing.
 I loved solving gnarly problems.
 I loved to build things.
 What I didn’t know is that architecture is, at its very core, about people.
 For me, this is the most rewarding aspect of being an architect.”

 LeRoy is a Certified Facility Assessor in Washington and Oregon and a Certified Long Range Facility Planner in Oregon.
 He has a Bachelor of Architecture from University of Oregon and a Master of Architecture from University of Pennsylvania.
-He is a registered architect in Washington and Oregon, and has served as President of AIA Portland and on its Board of Directors.
+He is a registered architect in Washington and Oregon.

 AIA, LEED AP

-“Now in my 20th year with Mahlum, I am a partner and a leader of the firm’s flourishing higher education and healthcare practices.
-I’m also passionate about local and statewide advocacy efforts, serving as the incoming president for AIA Washington Council.”
+“Now in my 24th year with Mahlum, I am a partner and leader of the firm’s flourishing higher education and healthcare practices.
+I’m also passionate about local and statewide advocacy efforts, previously serving as president for AIA Washington Council.”

 Mark leads the firm’s Higher Education studio and serves as Partner-in-Charge of Operations.
 He offers a wealth of insight into campus and facility planning issues for both educational and healthcare institutions.
 His engaging management style and detailed knowledge of facility planning strategies have enabled him to provide deft leadership for numerous campus projects, including the University of Washington West Campus Housing Phase I, which won a 2013 National AIA Housing Award and a 2013 SCUP Honor Award for Excellence in Planning.
 Mark leverages his management skills to support the health of the firm as he oversees and guides all aspects of Mahlum’s operations.

-Mark is serving as the incoming president for AIA Washington Council where he advocates for the architectural profession and public policies that promote healthy, livable communities.
-A LEED-Accredited Professional, Mark holds a Bachelor of Architecture degree from California Polytechnic State University, San Luis Obispo, and is a registered architect in Washington, California, and Oregon.
+Mark is currently serving as a Local Board Representative for the AIA Washington Council Board of Directors, as well as an Advocate Director for the AIA Seattle Board of Directors.
+Both positions allow him to advocate for the architectural profession and public policies that promote healthy, livable communities.
+A LEED Accredited Professional, Mark holds a Bachelor of Architecture degree from California Polytechnic State University, San Luis Obispo, and is a registered architect in Washington, Oregon, and California.

 “Schools are among the most gratifying projects that we help to create.
 They are the social anchor of the communities they serve.
 Schools are interesting buildings full of spaces with a variety of functions and qualities, the result of the contributions of many people with diverse interests.
 These efforts are for the direct benefit of children and ultimately all of us.”